 How to avoid becoming the next victim

-Government municipalities should continue to prioritize educating their employees so they’re up to date on the latest trends and are mindful about what websites they click on and what emails they open.
-Furthermore, now’s an opportune time to re-evaluate the resilience of your third-party vendors.
+Municipalities should continue to prioritize educating their employees so they’re up to date on the latest trends and are mindful about what websites they click on and what emails they open.
+Now is an opportune time to re-evaluate the resilience of your third-party vendors.
 After all, you’re only as resilient as the weakest link in your supply chain.

-More importantly, these lessons apply to any organization.
-While municipalities have been hit particularly hard by ransom attacks over the past 18 months, so have many businesses.
-The recent dip in reported attacks on municipalities gives every organization time to add defenses and safeguards, and avoid becoming another statistic.
+While municipalities have been hit particularly hard by ransom attacks over the past two years, so too have many businesses.
+The latest uptick in reported attacks on municipalities means organizations can’t wait to add defenses and safeguards.
+If they do, they could easily become another statistic.